bmurrtech/IT_research/test_knowledge/s1_sales_fund.md

 __Which of these is a Top Value Prop of Singularity™ Platform Bundles?__

-X Always know what is on your network
+-  [ ] Always know what is on your network

-O A single platform with consolidated security functions
+-  [x] A single platform with consolidated security functions

-?
-Offload 24x7 Monitoring and Triage to Refocus on More Strategic Initiatives
+-  [ ] Offload 24x7 Monitoring and Triage to Refocus on More Strategic Initiatives

-X Industry-leading workload protection, detection, and response
+-  [ ] Industry-leading workload protection, detection, and response

 __What are the potential Use Cases for Data Ingest?__